 The film has a sprawling ensemble plot (it’s no coincidence Bruce Wagner’s screenplay namechecks P.T Anderson) with no clear central performance – any one of these characters could conceivably be the lead.
-Julianne Moore gives one of her best performances as Havana Segrand, a fading actress who is concentrating her efforts on getting a role in a remake of a film her mother won awards for in the 70’s; her mother burnt to death in a house fire when she was young, leading to severe delusions (possibly a Lynch connection?) as she is being taunted for her own mediocre career from the afterlife.
+Julianne Moore gives one of her best performances as Havana Segrand, a fading actress who is concentrating her efforts on getting a role in a remake of a film her mother won awards for in the 70’s; her mother burnt to death in a house fire when she was young, leading to severe delusions as she is being taunted for her own mediocre career from the afterlife.
 Any other actress would play this role as histrionically as possible, yet Moore manages to make this larger than life character seem believable, even if the screenplay calls for her to violently attempt to relieve constipation or take perverse delight in the death of a friend’s child.
-If this role was played with only the slightest amount of difference, we would be firmly within Showgirls territory – this is the closest the film has to a central performance and if it was played in an overly-campy way it would derail the entire film as a result.
-As it stands, Moore’s performance deserves the Oscar nomination that her character so perversely craves- just a shame it’s in a film that will never be given the Academy seal of approval.
+If this role was played with only the slightest amount of difference, we would be firmly within Showgirls territory – this is the closest the film has to a central performance and if it was played in an overly-campy way it would derail the entire project as a result.
+As it stands, Moore’s performance deserves the Oscar nomination that her character so perversely craves.
+It’s just a shame it’s in a film that will never be given the Academy seal of approval.

 Havana also pays repeat trips to a seedy therapist played by John Cusack, whose methods of therapy involve physical pain and emotional torture.
-He is the leader of the Weiss family; his thirteen year old son Benjie (Evan Bird) is an Bieber-esque movie star who is recovering from the drug addiction he’d had a year earlier (12 year olds these days, eh?) and happily fucks an alarming amount of 18+ “starfuckers” despite being famous for the novelty of being a child.
-Thrown into this mix is Agatha (Mia Wasikowska), who has a connection to the Weiss’ family past and gets a job as Havana’s housemaid due to being mutual friends with Carrie Fisher, who I imagine is the only celebrity who accepted the role of playing themselves in such a savage satire.
+He is the leader of the Weiss family; his thirteen year old son Benjie (Evan Bird) is an Bieber-esque movie star who is recovering from the drug addiction he’d had a year earlier (12 year olds these days, eh?) and happily sleeps with an alarming amount of adult “starfuckers” despite being a minor.
+Thrown into this mix is Agatha (Mia Wasikowska), who has a connection to the Weiss’ family past and gets a job as Havana’s housemaid due to being mutual friends with Carrie Fisher, who I imagine is the only celebrity who jumped at the chance to play themselves in such a savage satire.
 Agatha has a developing relationship with an aspiring actor/limo driver played by Robert Pattinson.
-He is the only seemingly nice person in the film- obviously meaning he will get corrupted by Hollywood’s wicked ways by the time the end credits roll.
+He is the only seemingly nice person in the film – meaning he will obviously get corrupted by Hollywood’s wicked ways by the time the end credits roll.

 Cronenberg has made a nightmare for the ages; you’ll be repulsed, yet the constantly funny screenplay from Bruce Wagner and an almost uniformly perfect cast help overcome that.
 Strange as it may sound, this is one of the most enjoyable films of the year.